Welcome to Lima, the capital and largest city with 10 million people.

-Students traveling on the Off The Map: Peru program will be traveling from Lima to the department of Cuzco where they will visit the citadel of Machu Picchu located on the eastern edge of the Andes in the high cloud forest.
-They will later be travelling east into the low-lying Amazon jungle in the department of Madre de Dios.
+Students traveling on the Off The Map: Peru program will be traveling from Lima to the region of Cusco where they will visit Machu Picchu, located on the eastern edge of the Andes in the high cloud forest.
+They will later be traveling east into the low-lying Amazon jungle in the region of Madre de Dios.
 These are two very different regions with a diversity of plants, animals and climate.

 Each program will have leaders who are certified in First Aid and CPR.
 Some of our program leaders are also certified as Wilderness First Responders, Emergency Medical Technicians (EMTs), Wilderness EMTs, or Life Guards.